transparency-dev/static-ct/deployment/live/gcp/test/README.md

 ## Prerequisites
-You'll need to have a VM running in the same GCP project that you can SSH to, with Go installed, and you favourite terminal multiplexer.
+You'll need to have a VM running in the same GCP project that you can SSH to, with Go installed, and your favourite terminal multiplexer.

 ## Overview